Query log data (native logging)

 AND|OR KEY EXISTS

-The query language supports full-text search by including search strings wrapped in
+The query language supports full-text search using double quotes (""

-contain the expression anywhere in the log.
-Longer, more specific full-text searches
+that contain the expression anywhere in the log.
+Longer, more specific full-text

 The following query matches any service named gateway